What I do

 Assistant Professor of Cello

-A Salt Lake City native, Mr. Zalkind’s primary mentors included Richard Hoyt, Pegsoon Whang, Timothy Eddy, Richard Aaron, Lawrence Lesser, and Hans Jørgen Jensen.
+A Salt Lake City native, Mr. Zalkind’s primary mentors included Richard Hoyt, Pegsoon Whang, Timothy Eddy, Richard Aaron, and Hans Jørgen Jensen.
 Mr. Zalkind has Bachelors and Masters degrees from Juilliard, and a Doctorate of Musical Arts from the University of Michigan.
-Mr. Zalkind plays on a rare Italian cello made by Florentine Maker Luigi Piatellini in 1760, and a bow by John Dodd.
+Mr. Zalkind plays on a rare Italian cello made by Florentine Maker Luigi Piatellini in 1760.

 - DMA, Cello Performance , University of Michigan, 2013